 Were you arrested for any kind of crime involving a controlled substance?
 It is in your best interest to immediately seek legal counsel for help achieving the most favorable possible outcome.

-Our Tarrant County drug defense attorney at Townsend, Gebhardt & Eppes, PLLC defend clients in Fort Worth, Weatherford, Arlington, Cleburne, and many surrounding areas of North Central Texas.
+Our Tarrant County drug defense attorney at Gebhardt and Eppes, PLLC defend clients in Fort Worth, Weatherford, Arlington, Cleburne, and many surrounding areas of North Central Texas.
 Call (817) 502-3600 right now to set up a free initial consultation that will let our firm review your case and discuss your legal options.